AlexHKeidel/AlexHKeidel.github.io/README.md

 You can find a youtube video of the Edge Hill CAVE running an example virtualisation at the bottom of this page.

-*The applications are not publically hosted but if you are interested in running or contributing to this project please feel free to contact me.
+*The applications are not publically hosted, but if you are interested in running the web-API or contributing to this project please feel free to contact me.
 There are plans to create a mobile app, and browser version of the ScenarioViewer which will take advantage of the web API.*

 # Personal Projects